 Provided these descriptions of the high-medieval schools and Bonaventure’s Augustinian commitments, it would seem very easy to manufacture an “old school” Franciscan tradition that follows Bonaventure, and a “new school” Franciscan tradition that follows Scotus.
 Juxtaposed to Bonaventure’s Augustinian commitments, Scotus could be associated with a unique Franciscanism closely linked to Christian Aristotelianism.
 To be sure, such a description of Scotus would not make him a follower of Aquinas and Thomism as mentioned in the referenced passage.
 To the contrary, Scotus has significant disagreements with Aquinas’s system of thought.
 Nonetheless, if one were so inclined to create a schism between Bonaventure and Scotus, it could be argued that Scotus initiated a school of thought that may be accurately described as Franciscan Aristotelianism, to which William of Ockham could be considered a member as well.
 This too, requires qualification because William of Ockham has vast disagreement with Scotus, but based on the development of these competing schools from within the single Franciscan tradition, it could be maintained that Scotus and Ockham incorporated into their philosophy an Aristotelianism that Bonaventure would not allow into his.
 When there was a choice to be made between Augustine or Aristotle, Bonaventure went with Augustine.

-In doing this it tends to generate rivalries where there are none, and creates the illusion of having to choose one of the various schools to follow from within the tradition.
+In doing this, creating schools within Franciscanism, it tends to generate rivalries where there are none, and creates the illusion of having to choose one of the various schools to follow from within the tradition.
 This develops into the separation of followers committed to the school of Bonaventure, the school of Scotus, or the school of Ockham.

 A better approach, the correct approach, is to enter into the tradition recognizing what these masters share in common, which is their shared love of the Franciscan charism.
 This love is what primarily generated the systems of thought produced by Bonaventure and Scotus.
 And while these two have their nuanced differences, they share multitudinous commonalities.
 I maintain that these commonalities are the outworking of their mutual dedication to articulating a theology and philosophy corresponding to the Seraphic Father’s mystical life in union with Christ.